isomerpages/mpa-seathedifference/_for-students/Internships @ MPA/MPA Global Internship Award.md

 The award will cover the following:

 *   Internship allowance of S$3,600 (for 12 weeks internship)
-*   Overseas Daily Allowance (for up to 6 weeks overseas attachment)
+*   Overseas Daily Allowance (for up to 6 weeks overseas attachment)&nbsp;
 *   Cost of return economy-class airfare
 *   Accommodation
 *   Travel insurance and other travel-related expenses